aws-samples/cryoem-on-aws-parallel-cluster/README.md

-# Cryo-EM on AWS ParallelCluster
+# Cryo-EM on AWS ParallelCluster and Parallel Computing Service

 This GitHub repository contains resources to deploy the solution described in the [HPC Blog for CryoSparc on AWS ParallelCLuster](https://aws.amazon.com/blogs/hpc/how-thermo-fisher-scientific-accelerated-cryo-em-using-aws-parallelcluster/).
 It was updated September 2024 to align with the latest ParallelCluster configuration file format.
+NOTE: This repository was updated with resources to run CryoSAPRC on ([AWS Parallel Computing Service (PCS)](https://aws.amazon.com/pcs/)).
+Please see the last section for additional information."

 ![Architecture](images/CryoSPARC-on-AWSParallelCluster.png)